The notice says :

 Attention: the length of the side beams must be corrected: it is 77,2 mm whereas the inside space between buffer beams is only 76,8 mm: it’s thus necessary to shorten the side beams of 0,4 or 0,5 mm so that they fit.
 Note that mounting with “tenons and mortises” is very easy.
 The adjustments are surprisingly accurate.
 I almost never needed to adjust them.

-Under the chassis, solder the 4 brake pairs, then the control rods (triangles) after having twisted at 90° the central part then the brake shoes.
+Under the chassis, solder the 4 brake pairs, then the control rods (triangles) after having twisted at 90° the central part then the brake blocks.

 Personally, I preferred to mount the assembly on template before soldering it on the chassis.
 I chose to use a round nickel silver control bar.
-Not only is it more realistic, but it makes it easier to connect the brake shoes (the original flat part doesn’t fit into the small holes provided), and to position the decoration of the shoes.
+Not only is it more realistic, but it makes it easier to connect the brake blocks (the original flat part doesn’t fit into the small holes provided), and to position the decoration of the blocks.

 Here’s the process: